daniazar/TVMaster/README.md

 Voila!
 You can use your Angular + Electron app in a local development environment with hot reload !

 The application code is managed by `main.ts`.
-In this sample, the app runs with a simple Angular App (http://localhost:4200) and an Electron window.
+In this sample, the app runs with a simple Angular App (<http://localhost:4200>) and an Electron window.
 The Angular component contains an example of Electron and NodeJS native lib import.
-You can desactivate "Developer Tools" by commenting `win.webContents.openDevTools();` in `main.ts`.
+You can disable "Developer Tools" by commenting `win.webContents.openDevTools();` in `main.ts`.

 ## Included Commands